Re:Creators: Creators

-Marine is the illustrator of the light novel Elemental Symphony of Vogelchevalier.
+The illustrator of the light novel Elemental Symphony of Vogelchevalier.
 She takes custody of Selesia and Meteora since Sōta could not continue to provide for them.
 She is actually rather insecure about her own illustrations, believing them to be inferior to those of other great illustrators.
 However, she uses this insecurity as resolve to continue to improve her drawing skills.